-The popularity of areca palm (Dypsis lutescens) shows in its several common names, including golden cane palm, yellow butterfly palm and bamboo palm.
+The popularity of areca palm (Dypsis lutescens) shows in its several common names, including golden cane palm, yellow butterfly palm and bamboo palm, and the care for an areca palm tree is easy once established.
 It grows outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 11.
 The palm's slow growth and graceful habit make it suitable as a container plant anywhere, and it's rated as the world's most popular palm grown as a houseplant.

 Soil and Water